udesly-adapter/university/docs/shopify/01 - Getting Started/03 - conversion steps.md

 <small>* You can also get an eCommerce template from the Marketplace, possibly made by Udesly 🥰</small>

-## Udesly Adapter
+## Udesly App

-1. Upload your zip file into the Adapter;
+1. Upload your zip file into the Udesly App;
 2. Add the configuration file and configure the settings;
 3. Press on **Convert**;
-4. At the end of the conversion the adapter will download you 2 files: a .zip including your Shopify theme, a file with all the Webflow data that is ready to be imported in Shopify;
+4. At the end of the conversion the Udesly App will download you 2 files: a .zip including your Shopify theme, a file with all the Webflow data that is ready to be imported in Shopify;